ryanchao2012/gutt/README.md

 ```

-Each module maps to a testing module(`module1.py --> test_module1.py`), and each function, each class and all methods inside that class maps to corresponding testing templates.
+Each module in source codes maps to a testing module(`module1.py --> test_module1.py`), and each function, each class and all methods inside that class maps to corresponding test templates.

-- `testgen` will skip code generation if the testing templates for the functions already exist.
+- `gutt` will skip code generation if the test templates for the functions already exist.
-- `testgen` won't delete the corresponding testing templates if the source codes get deleted or renamed.
+- `gutt` won't delete the corresponding test templates if the source codes get deleted or renamed.
-- For new added codes: modules, functions or methods inside class, just re-run `testgen` to generate new testing templates for them.
+- For new added codes: modules, functions or methods inside class, just re-run `gutt` to generate new test templates for them.

-Run unit testing with `pytest`, for example:
+Run unit test with `pytest`, for example:

 ```
 $ pytest --doctest-modules --cov=my_awesome_package mytests